franthormel/learn/language/java/tutorial/LANGUAGE.md

 If an inheriting class declares a static method with the same signature from the superclass, the superclass's static method will be *hidden*.

 Compile errors will be generated when an inheriting class and the methods have the same signature if:
-1. An instance method is declared as a static
+1. A parent's instance method is declared as a static method in the child class.
-2. A static method is declared as an instance
+2. A parent's static method is declared as an instance method in the child class.

 ```
 class Material { ... }